blackmagic-debug/black-magic-org/knowledge/faq.md

 set {int}0x40048000 = 2
 ```

 This solution is known to work on the LPC8xx/LPC11xx families of chips.
 If you are using something different refer to the reference manual and look for `SYSMEMREMAP` register.
 If the address differs please add it to this FAQ item or let us know in the [Discord #blackmagic channel](https://discord.gg/P7FYThy) or mailing list.
-For the discussion of this problem refer to issue [#99](https://github.com/blackmagic-debug/blackmagic/issues/99).
+For the discussion of this problem refer to {bmd-issue}`99`.

 ## It's annoying to look up an always-changing device name on Linux.